jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration(wake_time=None, sleep_time=None):
     ...

-  the error remains the same since I have not called the new function yet

-* I add a new return statement to the ``duration`` function with a call to the ``get_datetime_object`` above the existing return statement because I do not want to remove what has worked so far until I have a new working solution.
-Python does not execute anything in a function after a ``return`` statement so the second return statement is never run
+* then add a new return statement to the ``duration`` function with a call to the ``get_datetime_object`` above the existing return statement.
+I do not want to remove the working solution until I have something better.
+The second return statement will not run because Python does not execute any code that comes after a ``return`` statement in a :doc:`function </functions/functions>`.

   .. code-block:: python